archtechx/tenancy/source/docs/installation.md

 This creates a `config/tenancy.php`.
 You can use it to configure how the package works.

-Configuration is explained in detail on the [configuration](configuration) page.
+Configuration is explained in detail on the [Configuration](/docs/configuration) page.